Food Safety

 Temporary Food Service Establishments

-A Temporary Food Service Establishmentis defined by the Illinois Department of Public Health as a food service that operates at a fixed location for not more than 14 consecutive days, in conjunction with a single event or celebration.
+A Temporary Food Service Establishment is defined by the Illinois Department of Public Health as a food service that operates at a fixed location for not more than 14 consecutive days in conjunction with a single event or celebration.

-Temporary Vendor Operating Permit Application
+Temporary Food Application

-Self-Inspection Checklist for Vendors
+Self-Inspection Checklist

 Cottage Food Operations